kaltura/developer-platform-docs/player-portal/ios/getting-started-ios.md

 ---
 layout: page
-title: Getting Started with the Player SDK for iOS
+title: Getting Started With the Player SDK for iOS
 weight: 110
 ---